kilicogluh/kilicogluh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am an associate professor at the School of Information Sciences [(iSchool)](https://ischool.illinois.edu/) at the [University of Illinois Urbana-Champaign](https://illinois.edu/).
-I am also affiliated with the [National Center for Supercomputing Applications](https://www.ncsa.illinois.edu/), [Center for Health Informatics](https://chi.healtheng.illinois.edu/), [Division of Nutritional Sciences](https://nutrsci.illinois.edu/), and [Personalized Nutrition Initiative](https://personalizednutrition.research.illinois.edu/).
+I am also affiliated with the [National Center for Supercomputing Applications](https://www.ncsa.illinois.edu/), [Center for Health Informatics](https://chi.healtheng.illinois.edu/), [Division of Nutritional Sciences](https://nutrsci.illinois.edu/), [Personalized Nutrition Initiative](https://personalizednutrition.research.illinois.edu/) and [Beckman Institute](https://beckman.illinois.edu).

 My [lab](lab) specializes in natural language processing and machine learning with a particular focus on biomedical text.
 We use a combination of data-driven analytical techniques and knowledge-based semantic approaches to extract and organize knowledge buried in textual artifacts, with benefits for biomedical discovery and scholarship, and healthcare outcomes.